simplesamlphp/simplesamlphp/CONTRIBUTING.md

 [TOC]

-## Team members

-Currently, the core team members are:

-* Jaime Pérez Crespo, *maintainer and main developer*, UNINETT <jaime.perez@uninett.no>
-* Tim van Dijen, *main developer*
-* Thijs Kinkhorst, *main developer*

-Two other persons are listed here for historical reasons, even though they are no longer involved in the project:

-* Andreas Åkre Solberg, *architect and original developer*, UNINETT <andreas.solberg@uninett.no>
-* Olav Morken, *architect and main developer*, UNINETT <olav.morken@uninett.no>

-We have been lucky enough to have so many people help us through the years.
-SimpleSAMLphp wouldn't have reached so far without them.
-We want to thank them from here, but unfortunately they are so many it is nearly impossible to mention all of them.
-[Here is a Github page that summarizes everyone's contributions](https://github.com/simplesamlphp/simplesamlphp/graphs/contributors?from=2007-09-09&to=2015-09-06&type=c).

-***Big thanks to you all!***

 ## First things first

 Before embarking yourself in a contribution, please make sure you are familiar with the way SimpleSAMLphp is written, the way it works, and what is required or not.